Subscribe to updates

 Summary

-The Health Scrutiny Committee of North Northamptonshire Council was scheduled to discuss the proposed Health and Wellbeing Strategy for 2024-2029, alongside an update on public health commissioning and the committee's work plan.
-The meeting's agenda focused on strategic health priorities and the processes for shaping public health services.
+The Health Scrutiny Committee of North Northamptonshire Council met on Tuesday 7th January 2025 to discuss the proposed Health and Wellbeing Strategy for 2024-2029 and receive an update on public health recommissioning.
+The committee noted the Health and Wellbeing Strategy and endorsed its proposed delivery models.

 Public Health Recommissioning Update